 Blessed are those that do not use their eyes but blindly accept Jesus for no reason.
-Blessed are those that do not bother to use their senses or their brain.
+You see, blessed are those that do not bother to use their senses or their brain.

 Blessed are those that care not for what the facts are.

 But in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect”

 You are not to allow anyone to have reasons for that hope.
 In other words, defend reason against all reason.

 Here we see the Bible openly advocating the defense of the practice of faith against reason.
 We must defend our faith against not just reason, but reality itself if need be.